claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Corporate Executives
       - Speakers
       - Executive Coaches
-  - bio: "Tasha Eurich is an organizational psychologist, researcher, and New York Times best-selling author.
-As Principal of the Eurich Group, she has built a reputation as a fresh, modern voice in the business world by pairing her scientific grounding in human behavior with a practical approach to improvement.
-Over her 15-plus-year career, she’s helped thousands of professionals—from Fortune 500 executives to early stage entrepreneurs—improve their self-awareness and success.\r\n\n\rWith a PhD in Industrial-Organizational Psychology and BAs in Theater and Psychology, Dr. Eurich has contributed to The Guardian, Entrepreneur, The Huffington Post, TED.com and CNBC.com, and has been featured in outlets like Business Insider, Fortune, Forbes, The New York Times, Fast Company, and New York Magazine.
-She has been named a “Top 100 Thought Leader” by Trust Across America, a “Leader to Watch” by the American Management Association, and one of Denver Business Journal’s “40 Under 40.”
-Her TEDxMileHigh talk has been viewed more than one million times.\r\n\n\rDr.
-Eurich’s first book, Bankable Leadership, debuted on the New York Times best-seller list.
-Her latest book, INSIGHT, delves into the connection between our self-awareness—what she calls the meta-skill of the twenty-first century—and performance and success, both in and out of the workplace.
-Hailed as a “bold, exhilarating take on self-improvement” by Success Magazine and a “fascinating read” by The Guardian, INSIGHT was recently named an Editor’s Choice by 800-CEO-READ."
-    coachName: Tasha Eurich
-    jobTitle: Organizational Psychologist
-    links:
-      facebook: TashaEurich
-      linkedin: tashaeurich
-      twitter: tashaeurich
-      website: www.psychologytoday.com/us/experts/tasha-eurich-phd
-    photo: /uploads/tasha-eurich.jpg
-    tags:
-      - Author
-      - Consultant
-      - Executive Coach
-      - Speaker
-      - Thinker
   - bio: "Bernard (Bernie) Banks is a noted expert on the subjects of leadership and organizational change.
 Currently, he is the Associate Dean for Leadership Development and a Clinical Professor of Management at Northwestern University’s Kellogg School of Management.
 As an Associate Dean, Bernie possesses responsibility for leader development integration across the school’s global portfolio of programs.\r\n\n\rBernie retired from the Army as a Brigadier General in 2016 after having successfully led West Point’s Department of Behavioral Sciences & Leadership from 2012-2016.
 In addition to having studied leadership extensively, he has led multiple military units ranging in size from 10 to 500 people.
 In 1995, Bernie was selected from over 40,000 officers to receive the Army’s top award for entry-level managers (General Douglas MacArthur Leadership Award).
 In 2006, the Apache Helicopter unit he was leading in South Korea was designated as the top Apache Helicopter unit globally in the U.S. Army’s annual best aviation unit competition.\r\n\n\rA West Point graduate, Bernie is broadly educated.
 He holds graduates degrees from Northwestern, Columbia, and Harvard Universities.
 Additionally, he earned his Ph.D. in social-organizational psychology from Columbia University.
 Bernie’s work has been published in a variety of outlets (e.g., Harvard Business Review, Military Psychology, New York Times).
 Furthermore, he has worked extensively with organizations across all sectors concerning their leader development efforts (e.g., Procter and Gamble, Mercedes Benz, General Electric, IBM, 7-Eleven, The US Forest Service, International Chiefs of Police).\r\n\n\rAn active member of several civic and professional organizations (e.g., The Chicago Club, Harvard Club of NYC, Community Solutions of NYC, USO of Illinois, West Point Society of Chicago), Bernie is deeply invested in his community.\r\n\n\rAreas of Expertise\r\n\n\rLeader Development\r\n\nOrganizational Change\r\n\nOrganizational Culture"
     coachName: Bernard Banks
     jobTitle: Associate Dean for Leadership Development & Clinical Prof. of Management